 Medicare Part B helps pay for outpatient mental health services in the following ways:

-Original Medicare pays 80 percent of its approved amount for the outpatient mental health services listed below.
-You or your supplemental insurance is responsible for the remaining 20 percent coinsurance.
+Original Medicare pays 80% of its approved amount for the outpatient mental health services listed below.
+You or your supplemental insurance is responsible for the remaining 20% coinsurance.
 Medicare Advantage Plans must cover the same services as Original Medicare; however, your plan will likely require you to see an in-network mental health care provider.
 If you have a Medicare Advantage Plan, contact your plan to see what your copayments are for seeing an in-network mental health provider.

 The services Medicare covers include:

 - Family counseling to help with your treatment

 - Tests to make sure you are getting the right care